Team Stock to Reverse Split on Thursday, December 22nd (NYSE:TISI)

 Team Stock Performance

-Team (NYSE:TISI – Get Rating) last released its quarterly earnings data on Tuesday, November 8th.
+Team (NYSE:TISI – Get Rating) last announced its quarterly earnings data on Tuesday, November 8th.
 The business services provider reported ($0.55) earnings per share (EPS) for the quarter.
-The company had revenue of $218.34 million during the quarter.
-Team had a negative net margin of 13.15% and a negative return on equity of 728.11%.
+Team had a negative return on equity of 728.11% and a negative net margin of 13.15%.
+The firm had revenue of $218.34 million during the quarter.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Commonwealth Equity Services LLC acquired a new position in shares of Team in the first quarter valued at approximately $36,000.
-Wetherby Asset Management Inc. acquired a new position in shares of Team in the first quarter valued at approximately $40,000.
-Cambridge Investment Research Advisors Inc. purchased a new position in Team in the first quarter worth approximately $48,000.
-AE Wealth Management LLC lifted its stake in Team by 26.8% in the second quarter.
-AE Wealth Management LLC now owns 76,302 shares of the business services provider’s stock worth $57,000 after acquiring an additional 16,134 shares during the last quarter.
-Finally, Jane Street Group LLC purchased a new position in Team in the second quarter worth approximately $61,000.
-53.16% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently modified their holdings of the company.
+Commonwealth Equity Services LLC purchased a new position in shares of Team in the first quarter worth about $36,000.
+Wetherby Asset Management Inc. acquired a new stake in Team during the first quarter worth about $40,000.
+Cambridge Investment Research Advisors Inc. acquired a new stake in Team during the first quarter worth about $48,000.
+Virtu Financial LLC grew its holdings in Team by 83.4% during the first quarter.
+Virtu Financial LLC now owns 54,956 shares of the business services provider’s stock worth $121,000 after acquiring an additional 24,987 shares during the period.
+Finally, Two Sigma Investments LP acquired a new stake in Team during the third quarter worth about $65,000.
+53.16% of the stock is currently owned by hedge funds and other institutional investors.

 Team Company Profile